This is a summary of the documentation in the Bitcoin Core repository. Don't hesitate to read it for more information.

 strictly required, but you'll probably want to install it (see

 below).
-You'll also need a compiler like GCC or Clang
+You'll also need a compiler like GCC and/or Clang

 installed.
 Refer to